Distance: 13.6 miles round trip on trail and cross country

 Cloudripper is the highest peak of the Inconsolable Range in the Eastern Sierra.
 It towers over the Chocolate Lakes, Thunder and Lightening Lake, and the Big Pine Lakes.
-It offers arguably some of the best views anywhere, and the best I've seen outside of Mount St. Helens.
+It offers arguably some of the best views in the Sierra.
 Dima and I drove up the day before and got to the trailhead at South Lake around 6:20 AM.
 There are two trails that head out from the parking lot.
 At the north end of the lot is the main trail that descends toward Parchers Resort and intesects the Green Lake Trail.
 On the south end of the lot is a trail that heads north and south.
 The south trail heads to the Chocolate Lakes and the north trail merges into the main trail, but also offers a shortcut following a pipeline that intersects the Green Lake Trail about 400' higher than the main trail.
 We took the main trail on the way out and the pipeline shortcut on the way back.

 The Green Lake Trail is fairly steep to start, and switchbacks up to Brown Lake before getting to Green Lake.
 To help deal with the altitude, we set a measured pace.
 Dima was capable of going faster but hung with me most of the hike.
 Brown Lake turned out to be nice and we took a few moments for a closer look.
 About a mile further up was the much larger Green Lake at 11000'.
 There we met a family that was camping at the lake and their attack dog Lucy.
 Lucy turned out to be harmless.
 From Green Lake, Vagabond Peak rose like a spike in the distance and looked quite impressive.
 To get to Cloudripper, you need to go over Vagabond.
 We continued around the lake on the trail that climbed to Coyote Ridge.
 Once we hit the ridge, we followed the trail and tried to figure out where to leave it and head for Vagabond.
 This is where the difficult part began.